bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   title="If thisMenu contains 'hide-menu' then show-menu, else hide-menu" alt="If thisMenu contains 'hide-menu' then show-menu, else hide-menu." />

-So instead of this I&apos;m just going to comment that out.
-Or you could just delete, but in there we&apos;re going to put an if statement if.
+<p>So instead of this I&apos;m just going to comment that out.
+Or you could
+just delete, but in there we&apos;re going to put an if statement if.
 And what we&apos;re going to check for is if this menu.classlist.contains.
 And we&apos;re going to look for hide menu like that.
 So if this is going to